Consumer expectations have changed dramatically since the pandemic started, which has challenged customer loyalty.

 And members can be worth several times more than non-paying members.

-And a 2020 McKinsey report on loyalty programs found that members of these program programs are 60% more likely to spend more on your brand, while free loyalty programs only increase that likelihood by 30%.
+And a 2020 McKinsey report on loyalty programs found that members of these premium loyalty programs are 60% more likely to spend more on your brand, while free loyalty programs only increase that likelihood by 30%.

 “Paying members can be worth several times more than nonpaying members, even setting aside revenue from membership fees themselves.” – Source: McKinsey Consumer Paid Loyalty Survey 2020